 After all, who doesn’t want to walk across three minutes across the student commons to work for a few hours in the computer lab?

-If you have a car and are comfortable with using it as a taxi around town, driving for Uber is a unique way to make money.
-You can set your driving hours and only accept the trips that appeal to you.
+If you have a car and are comfortable with using it to take people around time, driving with Uber is a unique way to make money and you can set your driving schedule.

-Keep in mind there are some minimal qualifications you must meet:
+Keep in mind there are some minimal qualifications you must meet, including:

 - At least 21 years old

-- At least 3 years of driving experience
+- At least 3 years of licensed driving experience if you are under 23 years old

-To double your earnings potential, you can also become a Lyft driver too.
+To diversify your earnings potential, you can also become a Lyft driver too.
 Because you’re an independent contractor, you never sign an exclusive contract.
-By driving for both ridesharing groups, you can pick the best route from either app instead of sitting idle waiting for a gig.
+By driving with both ridesharing companies, you can choose driving routes via either app instead of sitting idle waiting for a gig.

 2. Deliver Food for Restaurants